ruochao/circleflow-android/README.md

 [![Build Status](https://travis-ci.org/mocircle/circleflow-android.svg?branch=master)](https://travis-ci.org/mocircle/circleflow-android)

-CircleFlow is a light flow system.
+CircleFlow is a lightweight flow library for Android.
 It simulates the flow diagram or activity diagram of UML.
 User can define some tasks, and connect these tasks as a flow.
-CircleFlow can control the flow execution, status and the result.
+CircleFlow can control the flow execution, monitor the status and get the results.
 The task is a executable unit and it should be reusable.
 There is another unit called control unit which is used to control the flow direction, e.g. Decicion, Fork, Join, Merge, etc.

+Please check the [wiki](https://github.com/mocircle/circleflow-android/wiki) for details.

 ## How to define a task
 For simple task, just need to extend from ActionNode.